 - To create an experiential learning opportunity for students to apply academic theories/discourses acquired in class onto developing a deeper understanding of real-life situations or scenarios. - To expand students' horizon on the diverse nature of Hong Kong's cultural, ethnic, socio-economic or gender communities and identities. - To introduce students to key local leaders or players on community work in Hong Kong and create meaningful dialogues with them. - To develop students' competency in original research on a topic of their own interest on self, community, or identity of global Hong Kong.

 IV.
 Course Requirements:

-- In-class participation 15%
+• In-class participation - 15%

-- Mini-presentations 15%
+- Mini-presentations 10%

-- Reflection journal 15%
+- Reflection journal 30%

 - Original Research Project

-- Midterm presentation on research progress 10%
+- Presentation on research progress 10%

 - Final presentation on research findings and potential conclusion 10%

-- Research paper 35%
+- Research paper 25%

-- Bonus points for optional field trips 5%

 V. Assessment Criteria